amethyst/specs/book/src/07_join.md

 To access our components with it, we can just fetch a `ReadStorage` and use `Storage::get` to get the component associated to an entity.
 This works quite well if you want to access a single component, but what if you want to iterate over many components?
-Maybe some required, others optional, maybe even exclude component groups that have a certain component?
-If we wanted to do that using `Storage::get`, the code would become very ugly.
+Maybe some of them are required, others might be optional and maybe there is even a need to exclude some components?
+If we wanted to do that using only `Storage::get`, the code would become very ugly.
 So instead we worked out a way to conveniently specify that.
-And this concept is known as "Joining".
+This concept is known as "Joining".

 ## Basic joining

-We've already seen some basic examples in the last chapters, for example how to join over two storages:
+We've already seen some basic examples of joining in the last chapters, for example we saw how to join over two storages:

 ```rust,ignore
 for (pos, vel) in (&mut pos_storage, &vel_storage).join() {